JeromeErasmus/extended-adf-markdown-parser/README.md

 - **Type Safe**: Written in TypeScript with complete type definitions
   Full TypeScript support with comprehensive type definitions for all ADF nodes, ensuring compile-time safety and excellent IDE support.

-- **Comprehensive Test Coverage**: 100% test coverage with 67 tests across multiple test suites
+- **Comprehensive Test Coverage**: 100% test coverage with 399 tests across 29 test suites
-  Thoroughly tested with complete coverage including dual module compatibility and enhanced error handling.
+  Thoroughly tested with integration tests, unit tests, and fixture validation covering all ADF node types and conversion scenarios.

 - **Zero Runtime Dependencies**: Lightweight and portable (uses well-established libraries)
   Built on proven libraries like `unified/remark` ecosystem, with no additional runtime dependencies for your applications.